InterVarsity Christian Fellowship v. Wayne State University

 Kicked off campus for their religious beliefs

 In 2017, InterVarsity applied to renew its student organization status, a renewal the students thought would be automatic.
 Instead, the Dean of Students’ office told them that their chapter constitution was unacceptable.
-According to Wayne State, InterVarsity did not meet the necessary requirements because its leadership requirement was “discriminatory.”
-Asking leaders to share its faith was a matter of basic integrity and was an absolute necessity to remaining a Christian group.
+According to Wayne State, InterVarsity did not meet the necessary requirements because its expectation that its leaders embrace its faith was “discriminatory.”
+But asking leaders to share its faith was a matter of basic integrity and was an absolute necessity to remaining a Christian group.
 And it had never been an issue in the prior 75 years on campus.
 Further, student membership is open to all, and all are invited to group events.
 Yet in October 2017, Wayne State abruptly derecognized the group and canceled all its existing meeting reservations.

 Meanwhile, the university recognizes more than 400 student groups, and allows them to select their leaders.
 The Secular Student Alliance can require leaders to be secularists, Students for Life can require its members to be pro-life, and more than a dozen fraternities and sororities can limit membership to one sex.
 These requirements are normal and acceptable, yet the school blatantly discriminated against InterVarsity by barring it from having the same ability to select leaders who share and live by its mission.